 Kirov’s museum is located in the famous "House of three Benois» on the second entrance of the house number 26/28 on Kamennoostrovsky Prospect, on the 4th and 5th floors.

-"The house is three Benois" - is one of the largest pre-revolutionary St. Petersburg tenement buildings.
-It was constructed in 1911-1914. for the First Russian Insurance Company, designed by architects L. Benois, A. Benois, J. Benois and Gunst.
+"The House of three Benois" - is one of the largest pre-revolutionary St. Petersburg tenement buildings.
+It was constructed in 1911-1914. for the First Russian Insurance Company, designed by architects L. Benois, A. Benois, J. Benois and A. Gunst.

 After the revolution of 1917, many apartments in this house became communal.
 Some of the apartments have been given to the Party and government leaders.